AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-faq.md

 ### How do I flush DAM assets from the Dispatcher cache?

 You can use the "chain replication" feature.
-With this feature enabled, the Dispatcher's flush agent sends a flush request when a replication is received from author.
+With this feature enabled, the Dispatcher's flush agent sends a flush request when a replication is received from the Author instance.

 To enable it:

 1. [Follow the steps here](page-invalidate.md#invalidating-dispatcher-cache-from-a-publishing-instance) to create flushing agents on publish
-1. Go to each agent's configuration and on the **Triggers** tab, check the **On Receive** box.
+1. Go to each agent's configuration.
+1. On the **Triggers** tab, check the **On Receive** box.

 ## Miscellaneous